Current worm warriors at Emory University, hard at work evolving some stuff

-I have had the great pleasure of working with several amazing undergraduates at Indiana University.
+I had the great pleasure of working with several amazing undergraduates at Indiana University.
 I introduce a few of them below and shamelessly promote their accomplishments.

 Julie Xu – an IU Science, Technology, and Research Scholar (STAR!) who does just about everything there is to do in the Lively Lab.
 Check out Julie’s research snapshot in IUJUR, her coauthored publication in Evolution, and her awe-inspiring posters from the Midwest Ecology and Evolution Conference (2015) and the IU STARS symposium (2015).